ARMmbed/mbed-os/features/filesystem/littlefs/littlefs/SPEC.md

 ## Entry attributes

 Each dir entry can have up to 256 bytes of system-specific attributes.
-Since these attributes are system-specific, they may not be portable between different systems.
+Because these attributes are system-specific, they may not be portable between different systems.
 For this reason, all attributes must be optional.
 A minimal littlefs driver must be able to get away with supporting no attributes at all.

 For some level of portability, littlefs has a simple scheme for attributes.
-Each attribute is prefixes with an 8-bit type that indicates what the attribute is.
+Each attribute is prefixed with an 8-bit type that indicates what the attribute is.
 The length of attributes may also be determined from this type.
-Attributes in an entry should be sorted based on portability, since attribute parsing will end when it hits the first attribute it does not understand.
+Attributes in an entry should be sorted based on portability because attribute parsing will end when it hits the first attribute it does not understand.

 Each system should choose a 4-bit value to prefix all attribute types with to avoid conflicts with other systems.
-Additionally, littlefs drivers that support attributes should provide a "ignore attributes" flag to users in case attribute conflicts do occur.
+Additionally, littlefs drivers that support attributes should provide an "ignore attributes" flag to users in case attribute conflicts do occur.

 Attribute types prefixes with 0x0 and 0xf are currently reserved for future standard attributes.
 Standard attributes will be added to this document in that case.

-Here's an example of non-standard time attribute:
+Here's an example of nonstandard time attribute:
 ```
 (8 bits)  attribute type  = time       (0xc1)
 (72 bits) time in seconds = 1506286115 (0x0059c81a23)